tytydraco/yessleep/out/The_Kiosk.md

  I wrote a note as reminder to inform Winston of the, I quote –

- *“Transdimensional tear in reality, maybe caused by the vodka stealing-gnomes caused.
-Possibly safe.
+ *“Transdimensional tear in reality, maybe caused by the vodka stealing-gnomes Possibly safe.
 Probably not.”*

 Once my colleague arrived to relieve of my shift… His reaction was indifferent.
 I just told him not to go inside. *I doubt he moves at all during the shift.* He’s a weird dude… Never did talk to him… I don’t even know his name.